Multicultural Curriculum Transformation & Research Institute

 Once submitted, the Dean reviews applicants and recommends two faculty for participation to the Director of the Center for Diversity and Gender Studies by March 17th.
 If more than two in the college apply, the Dean ranks the applicants and sends all applications.

-- Infusing a Global Perspective into the Curriculum
+- Infusing a Global and International Perspective into the Curriculum

 - Infusing Diversity into the Curriculum